xuxiaowei-io/gitaly/doc/logging.md

 - `gitaly_ruby_json.log`

 There is another log file called `githost.log`.
-This log is generated by legacy code in gitaly-ruby.
+This log is generated by legacy code in `gitaly-ruby`.
 The way it is used, it might as well write to stdout.